 The Mercedes E-Class All-Terrain is a very good all-rounder.
 It looks smart, has a beautifully appointed interior and is exceptionally practical.
 It’s also very good to drive, with a cosseting ride, capable handling and decent refinement.
-We don’t yet know how much it’ll cost to buy and run, but if Mercedes gets this bit right, the All-Terrain could be even more appealing.

 The aesthetic changes are obvious, with chunkier, scuff-plated bumpers front and rear, plastic-clad wheel arches, bigger wheels with higher profile tyres, and a jacked-up ride height.
 There are more changes under the skin, too.
 Four-wheel drive is provided, as is an extra ‘All-Terrain’ setting to the drive mode selector.
 This raises the suspension for extra ground clearance, optimises the transmission for off-road work, and also adjusts the thresholds of the electronic driver aids for best effect.

 Interior quality is another area in which the E-Class really impresses.
 The standard of the materials used is incredibly high, and the way they’re put together is also pretty flawless.
 The cabin’s sophisticated feel is improved even further by the vast amount of hi-tech gadgetry on display, which is fairly easy to use thanks to simple controls.
 You’ll also like the highly adjustable driving position and clear all-round visibility.